fossas/echotraffic/README.md

 1. Run `go run main.go`.
 2. Run `fossa analyze -e 'http://localhost:3000'` in a different terminal.
 3. Observe `fossa-cli` traffic written to the terminal.

-Run `go run main.go -h` for more usage information.

 ## From prebuilt binary